A Proof of the Cameron-Ku conjecture: Cross-intersecting families of permutations

 A \emph{partition} of \(n\) is a non-increasing sequence of positive integers summing to \(n\), i.e. a sequence $\alpha = (\alpha_1, \ldots, \alpha_k)$ with \(\alpha_{1} \geq \alpha_{2} \geq \ldots \geq \alpha_{k} \geq 1\) and \(\sum_{i=1}^{k} \alpha_{i}=n\); we write \(\alpha \vdash n\).
 For example, \((3,2,2) \vdash 7\); we sometimes use the shorthand \((3,2,2) = (3,2^{2})\).

 The \emph{cycle-type} of a permutation \(\sigma \in S_{n}\) is the partition of \(n\) obtained by expressing \(\sigma\) as a product of disjoint cycles and listing its cycle-lengths in non-increasing order.
-The conjugacy-classes of \(S_{n}\) are precisely

-Moreover, there is an explicit 1-1 correspondence between irreducible representations of \(S_{n}\) (up to isomorphism) and partitions of \(n\), which we now describe.
+Two permutations in \(S_n\) are conjugate if and only if they have the same cycle-type, so the conjugacy classes of \(S_n\) are in explicit 1-1 correspondence with the partitions of \(n\).
+Moreover, there is an explicit 1-1 correspondence between partitions of \(n\) and isomorphism classes of irreducible representations of \(S_{n}\), which we now describe.